What is VPS Hosting? Virtual Private Servers and Your Small Business

 Now I’m not claiming to be unbiased.
 After all, here at Hivelocity, we offer a multitude of server solutions for companies of all sizes.
 With top-of-the-line customer service, a 15-minute average ticket response time, customization options designed around your company’s needs, and a DDoS protected network with 100% uptime, we take our client’s data needs seriously.

-If you’re a business owner interested in VPS and private cloud hosting, you can see a breakdown of our service options available through our SparkNode home page.
+If you’re a business owner interested in VPS and private cloud hosting, you can see a breakdown of our service options available through our SpeedyKVM home page.

 Interested in more premium options?
-You can review our full range of dedicated server hosting packages through our main page at Hivelocity.net.
+You can review our full range of available dedicated server hosting packages at Hivelocity.net/dedicated-servers/.

 But don’t take it from me.
 If you’re interested in how Hivelocity’s services can benefit your business and the needs of your clients, check out these user testimonials from companies who have already made the switch, do some research, and form your own opinion.